Priority urban areas where treatment needs to improve

 Coastal water

-If waste water is not properly treated before it is released into the environment it can adversely impact the quality of rivers, lakes and coastal waters.
-The EPA is prioritising 34 areas where waste water is a significant pressure on inland and coastal waters at risk of pollution.
+Wastewater that is not properly treated can lead to pollution and harm the quality of rivers, estuaries, lakes and coastal waters.
+The EPA is prioritising 34 areas where wastewater has been identified as the main significant pressure on local water bodies.

 Improving treatment at these areas will help protect and improve the quality of the local environment, which will in turn support local communities, healthy ecosystems and a diverse range of plants and animals.